 See the videos on our new YouTube channel, Your2eTV.
 One is on "the basics" -- use it to let those unfamiliar with twice exceptionality discover what it's all about.
 Find it.
 Another video features 2e expert Susan Baum providing some basic tips to both parents and educators.
 Check it out.
-The other features educational consultant Matthew Wanzenberg on the transition from high school to college for twice-exceptional students, and how a coach can help during that transition.
+And a third features educational consultant Matthew Wanzenberg on the transition from high school to college for twice-exceptional students, and how a coach can help during that transition.
 And there are more videos to come in the near future.

 We understand that whatever role you have in the 2e community (and some of you have multiple roles), you’re likely to be challenged for time.
 That said, we’d like to offer some ideas for ways in which we can all strengthen our community.
 Read more.